 Which students qualify for CAPP courses?

-- Academically-sound students with teacher approval.
+- Academically-sound students with high school teacher approval.
 (Note: No minimum ACT score is required.)

 Why is CAPP beneficial for high school students?